ETTOTW/Herobrine/docs/final.md

 Dijkstra's algorithm is easy to implement and can find the optimal solution much faster than q-learning.
 For our problem, Training our agent with q-learning can take up to a day in the Malmo platform, however, Dijkstra's algorithm only runs for a few seconds for each mission.
 If our agent knows how the surrounding environment looks, Dijkstra's algorithm is more useful than q-learning.

-However, for many real-world tasks, the agent is placed in an unfamiliar environment, Dijkstra's algorithm will not work because it first finds the shortest path using the environment information and sends commands to act afterward.
-For example, in our problem, we set <ObservationFromGrid> parameters to the value that all valid blocks' information is available (min x/z = -twice of the map, max x/z = twice of the map).
+However, for many real-world tasks, the agent is placed in an unfamiliar environment, and Dijkstra's algorithm will not work.
+It is because Dijkstra's algorithm needs to find the path using the environment information before it can make an action.
+For example, in our problem, we set <ObservationFromGrid> parameters to the value that all valid block is observable (min x/z = -twice of the map, max x/z = twice of the map).
 Comparatively, q-learning can work with block information right below the agent.
-Thus compared to Dijkstra's algorithm that has limited usage, q-learning can be used in a variety of problems.
+Thus comparing to Dijkstra's algorithm that has limited usage, q-learning algorithm can be used in a variety of problems.
+It can continuously learn from a new environment.

 ## Evaluation